How to Source On Alibaba And Sell On Amazon FBA // A Step-by-Step Guide

 **Consider presenting yourself as someone lower on the totem pole, such as a buyer or procurement manager.
 When ordering, you must run all decisions by your “CEO”–this trick will give you room while negotiating.

-• Quantity—You may not think the amount you order is a big deal, but it is.
+Quantity—You may not think the amount you order is a big deal, but it is.
 After the product, this is one of the main things suppliers look at.
-The more you order, the lower the price; a supplier may overlook you if it’s too low.
+The more you order, the lower the price; however, a supplier may overlook you if the price is too low.

-• Photos—Make sure you have good photos that accurately portray what you want, including close-ups of any details you want to include.
+Photos—Ensure you have high-quality photos that accurately represent what you want, including close-ups of any details you wish to include.

 Send Direct Messages

 You actively look for potential suppliers on the Alibaba website for this step.
 Go to the search bar and type in the product name you are buying.
-Alibaba should give you dozens of results that may or may not match what you seek.
-Be careful about which ones you are messaging and contacting factories as much as possible, not resellers.
+Alibaba should provide you with dozens of results that may or may not match what you are seeking.
+Be cautious about which ones you message and contact, prioritizing factories over resellers whenever possible.
 I’ll review some tricks later to figure out who’s legit.
 If you’re unsure, go ahead and message to gauge their response.
-With this step and the RFQ step before it, your goal should be to get as many responses as possible.
+With this step and the RFQ step that precedes it, your goal should be to receive as many responses as possible.

 Here’s a basic template you can use: